 Frequently asked questions

-Updated 6 months agoNDIS service delivery and supporting participants
+Updated 1 year agoNDIS service delivery and supporting participants

 - Can providers charge participants for cancelled supports?